Canon 77D versus Nikon D7200

 |Nikon D7100 (⇒ lft | rgt)||optical||YES||3.2||1229||fixed||no||8000||6.0||12||no|

-So what is the bottom line?
-Is there a clear favorite between the Canon 77D and the Canon 77D?
-Below is a summary of the relative strengths of each of the two contestants.
+So what conclusions can be drawn?
+Is there a clear favorite between the Canon 77D and the Nikon D7200?
+The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.